bethel-physics/WagonTestGUI/README.md

 To run the program:

-Open the program in VS Code (or any application that runs Python) and run the following commands in the terminal:
+Open files in VS Code (or any application that runs Python) and run the following commands in the terminal:

 ```
 python -m venv virtenv